Keyboard shortcuts

 activeInclude in dashboard generationYes

-Manual notes are not configured per-project.
+Manual notes aren’t configured per-project.
 They live directly in your cortex:

 PathPurposeEdited by